damienleroux/test-go-exact-algo-travelling-salesman-problem/README.md

 ## How this algo works?

+All begins with the function `GetBestRoute(sales , maxGoroutines)` with `sales` a list of geolocalised sales to deliver and `maxGoroutines` the number of possible parralel computation (used by the algorithm and depening on your CPU core number)

 1) Computes every possible tours using a list of sales.
-Computation is not channeled yet.
+Computation may or not use multiple thread (go routine): this option is a parameter when calling `GetBestRoute`

 During this step, the distance from one sale to the next one is based on computing the "fly-bird distance" between two coordinates (See `RawDistance` func).